What's a premium in car insurance?

 Before you file a claim, following our guide below:

-- Get an estimate for the damage at a local mechanic
+- Get an estimate for the damage at a local mechanicÂ

-- Use our State of Insurance analysis to determine by how much an accident would increase your rates.
+- Use our State of Insurance analysis to determine how much an accident would increase your rates.
 Consider this figure over three years.

-- Compare the rate increase plus your deductible to the out of pocket expense.
+- Compare the rate increase plus your deductible to the out-of-pocket expense.
 If it is cheaper to file a claim, do that.

 Your coverage level can have a major impact on your premium.
 If your vehicle is more than 10 years old or worth less than $4,000, you could consider dropping collision coverage.
-You could end up paying more in premium for this coverage than you would get in return after a claim.
+You could end up paying more in premium for this coverage than you would get in return after a claim.Â

 If you do remove collision coverage, consider adding uninsured/underinsured motorist physical damage coverage (UNMPD).
 This protects your vehicle in hit-and-run situations.